adit-bala/CS61A-slides/docs/su22/disc01.md

 ## Short Circuiting

 * Sort of like making an assumption
-    * if I'm broke, then I don't need to check the price of boba since I'll never be able to buy it
+    * If I'm broke, then I don't need to check the price of boba since I'll never be able to buy it **lol** :cry:

 * `and` will stop at the first **Falsey** value and return it

 * `or` will stop at the first **Truthy** value and return it
 * Why is this important?
-    * May not need to evaluvate all expressions.
-Even if there is an expression that errors, e.g. `1/0`, and/or expression might short circuit before it reaches error
+    * May not need to evaluate all expressions.
+Even if there is an expression that errors, e.g. `1/0`, `and`/`or` expression might short circuit before it reaches error

 ---